yanivnizan/knowledge-base/src/documents/ios/profile/Profile_MainClasses.html.md

     // request for the 1st page
     [[SoomlaProfile getInstance] getContactsWithProvider:FACEBOOK
-        andFromStart: YES       // Should we reset pagination or request the next page
+        andFromStart: YES       // you definitely need the 1st page
         andPayload: @""         // a String to receive when the function returns. andReward:nil           // The reward to grant
     ];